To see the full post, please click on the date shown above to open the post:

 There is an inherent beauty that forms after we have gone through this process.
 We become a candle that is set on the hill where everyone can see the light, and it sparkles with flawless purity for everyone to see.

 Jesus is the author and finisher of our faith.
-If we let him, our value will become priceless… at how we appeared before and how we appear now…
+If we let him, our value will become priceless… and our appearance of what was before will change into what we have become now…

 Maybe we’ve even had others belittle us in front of our peers or behind our backs.
 But God looks at us and sees something much, much more.
 Indeed, we may start as a little cottage, but God wants to make us a palace fit for a King.